 Nominations for this prestigious award must include work samples and letters of recommendation to be considered for the following year’s award.

-Nominations are now closed for the 2023 Indiana Heritage Fellowship Awards.
-Thank you to all nominators and nominees.
+Nominations are now being accepted for the 2024 Indiana Heritage Fellowship Award